fasihi01/wordpress_get-jwt-token/README.md

 ---

 ### Notes
 - The `X-WP-Nonce` header is required to ensure the request originates from a logged-in user.
+The wpApiSettings object "disappears" after some minutes from the browser-window scope.
+Be sure to have fetched the JWT by then.
 - Tokens are signed using the secret key defined in `wp-config.php`.
 Keep this key secure.
 - Avoid exposing token verification endpoints directly to untrusted environments (e.g., browsers).